Nowadays we can’t turn on the TV without coming across a program about antiques,

 will be able to agree easily how to divide them.

-Whilst creating a Will is a serious matter, one particular client has taken the opportunity
+Whilst creating a Will is a serious matter, one particular client took the opportunity

-to remind her family of her sense of fun.
-By her fireplace she keeps a large number
+of dealing with personal chattels to remind her family of her sense of fun.
+By her

 Items of sentimental value can be just as important as our money - what are the considerations